Software

 “Linux is not really any one thing.
 It is the Linux kernel and then a whole bunch of open-source software that is curated by a community and helps to support the overall experience of the operating system, as well as even further,” Reock told LinuxInsider.

-“Canonical was definitely a company that was targeting startups and smaller businesses, and also, the desktop Linux did very well.
+“Canonical was definitely a company that was targeting startups and smaller businesses, and the desktop Linux did very well.
 I am not saying they did not do well.
 They did very well in those markets,” he continued, adding the Suse varieties of Linux are very popular with businesses and enterprises in Europe and Asia.

 “I actually think Suse kind of threw the gauntlet down in front of OpenShift and Red Hat, saying that they are ready to play some of these other markets with this cloud-native illustration stuff.
-So at the enterprise-class, you really only get three to really pick from,” said Reock.
+So at the enterprise class, you really only get three to really pick from,” said Reock.

 The Rolling vs. Annual Update Quandary